 I received a PhD from Florida State University in Religion in 2008, particularly American religious history.
 I edit the Religion in American History blog.
 Currently, I reside in Tallahassee, Florida, with my husband, daughter, infant son, two dogs, and a mean kitty.

-Please feel free to contact Kelly about writing or research.
+Please feel free to contact me about writing or research.